BPSSmartCenter/zyta-frontend/instruction.md

 ## 2. Device Registration Webhooks

-Both registration APIs accept either a site UUID or site code in the path (`:siteId`).
+All manual registration APIs accept either a site UUID or site code in the path (`:siteId`).
 They update existing records when a matching device is found, otherwise they create a new one and refresh site counters.
+The supported device families are:

+1. Electric (SolarEdge integration fallback)
+2. CCTV (camera)
+3. Water Meter
+4. Air Sensor

 ### 2.1 Register / Update an Electric Device